Autocratic Leadership Advantages And Disadvantages

 No Accountability

-Dependency in the working culture is a trait of autocratic leadership, and it is a negative impact on the organization.
+Dependency in the working culture is a trait of autocratic leadership that negatively impacts the organization.

 People tend to get used to not making decisions for themselves.
 They get habitual of someone else making decisions for them.

-Not just do they avoid making decisions in the future but also aid in a more rigid environment of the workplace with a central power play.
+Not only do they avoid making decisions in the future, but they also aid in a more rigid workplace environment with a central power play.

 Such dependency eliminates accountability in the organization and even further demotivates the person to do anything at all.

-It also means that no one desires to grow and improve their skills as per their required field, further benefiting the organization only.
+It also means that no one desires to grow and improve their skills in their required field, benefiting the organization only.

-Also, the skills, experience, and knowledge of the employees never really get tested entirely.
+Also, the employees’ skills, experience, and knowledge never get tested entirely.

 It Creates a System Of Dependence